 - one from science, technology, engineering and math (STEM) disciplines

 - One award of the Frank Finger Graduate Fellowship for Teaching.
 The Frank Finger award is offered to a student in the Graduate School of Arts & Sciences in recognition of stimulating and organized classroom/ lab instruction.
-The awardee will receive a $2,000 award, an engraved Jefferson Cup, and a certificate in honor of her/his achievement.
+The awardee will receive a $2,000 award, and a certificate in honor of their achievement.

 - One award of the Class of 1985 Fellowship for Creative Teaching.
 The Class of 1985 Fellowship is offered to the candidate who best demonstrates exceptional creativity in teaching activities.
-The awardee will receive an award of $5,000, an engraved Jefferson Cup, and a certificate in honor of her/his achievement.
+The awardee will receive an award of $5,000, and a certificate in honor of their achievement.

 All awards will be announced no later than Friday, April 14.

-All departmental/school nominations should be submitted online by the department DGS or other administrator/designee, and can be accomplished by clicking the apply button in the upper right-hand corner at: https://virginia.infoready4.com/#competitionDetail/1779584
+All departmental/school nominations will be submitted online by the department DGS or other administrator/designee through the nomination upload form referenced below